stevexyz/SlyMlego/Docs/README.md

 Note: features should be the same of the model saved else input layer will not match

 **Add/modify features**:
-1. Remove all training files from all directories -> `clean-model-and-data.sh`
+1. Remove all training files from all directories -> `./clean-model-and-data.sh`
 2. Modify `FeatureExtraction.py` program and add/modify features (in `Const.py` there is the list of features)
-3. To see features extracted use `print_x.py` (note that is adapting dimension order and coordinates for pretty printing)
+3. To see features extracted use `./print_x.py` (note that is adapting dimension order and coordinates for pretty printing)
 4. Prepare and train again

 **Evaluate a single chess position**: